scrabbletank/farhome-rules/rulesdoc.md

 ***Fortitude.*** When taking lethal damage as long as the attack was not a critical, roll a wound die.
 On blank the Death Knight survives with 1 health.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
-They cast all spells at 4th level using 3/2/1 as their spellcasting roll, and cannot cast more than 4 times per long rest.
+They cast all spells at 4th level using 3/2/1 as their spellcasting roll, and cannot cast more than 5 times per long rest.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the spells _Essence Drain_, _Gloom_,  _Fearful Presence_.

 **Actions**